European Advanced Specialization Course

 • exercise

-At the end of each training module, students take a skills certification exam delivered through the platform.
+At the end of each training module, students take a competences skills certification exam delivered through the platform.
 Successful completion of the exam allows for the issuance of a certificate of training credits.

 The Longevity MD Specialist qualification requires the completion of both training modules and passing the related exams.